Diane Munday: ALRA and the Abortion Act 1967

 Following her abortion experience, Munday became more active and vocal within the Abortion Law Reform Association (ALRA).
 This organisation had been founded in the 1930s but had not achieved its initial aims among its first generation of activists, being most active just before the outbreak of the Second World War.
-At the next annual general meeting of the ALRA, Munday met Madeleine Simms, an associate of the Fabian Society (as the editor of Fabian News) who shared her Jewish background, and together they would go on to become two of the most prominent faces of the ALRA.
+At the next annual general meeting of the ALRA, Munday met Madeleine Simms, an associate of the Fabian Society (as the editor of Fabian News) and fellow humanist, who shared her Jewish background, and together they would go on to become two of the most prominent faces of the ALRA.
 At a time when the few women who did have abortions kept such information private, Munday openly discussed her abortion at public-speaking events, on television and on radio interviews, breaking a social taboo.

 Munday's public activism did not always garner a positive response: the local greengrocers in the village refused her service, seeing her money as "tainted".
 She has also stated that she was targeted in a number of direct action episodes: her car was allegedly covered in red paint along with a note stating, “This is the blood of the baby you murdered” and she has also stated that she constantly received late-night calls, one with the sound a child crying and a voice saying “Mama?
 You murdered me.”
 In 1963, Vera Houghton (wife of Douglas Houghton) became Chair of the ALRA and Diane Munday the vice-chair.
 During this time period, Houghton doubled up as the Vice President of the British Eugenics Society (later known as the Galton Institute) from 1964 to 1966, while her husband was a notable within the Fabian Society, who, in 1967 would become Chairman of the Parliamentary Labour Party.